“Wakanda Forever!” But there’s a royal scandal emerging in another popular African monarchy. In my new screenplay, THRONE.

 Pitch: Coming to America meets Black Panther

 Synopsis: Nearly on her deathbed, a former royal Bather, Orchid Mandela, reveals to her son, Ajeem Mandela, that his father is the retired king, Jaffe Joffer of Zamunda.
 Ajeem demands his place in the royal family.
 The retired king does not want him anywhere near royal rule.
 Far away from the current king and ‘legitimate son’ King Akeem.
 He and his National Security Adviser, Giselle, devise a plan to send his “bastard” son and granddaughter, half-African, half-Puerto Rican, Abayomi Mandela, to “LiNahla.”
 There, they are to live out their days in a secluded countryside palace resort as simply “honorary” king and princess.
 LiNahla is a wealthy territory of Zamunda.
 Famous for its diamond mines and oil-rich fields.
-It is currently ruled by King Timmi (evil twin of Simmi: Coming to America) and Queen Garcelle, a former-Rose Bearer.
+It is currently ruled by King Timmi (evil brother of Simmi, Arsenio Hall: Coming to America) and Queen Garcelle, a former-Rose Bearer.
 (Garcelle Beauvais-Coming to America).
 The “honorary” king and princess evolve from an entitled, pleasure-seeking mindset to a more profound sense of humanitarian responsibility.
 They ultimately challenge the narcissistic power-mad King Timmi and Queen Garcelle for the throne of LiNahla.
 This brutal struggle gives cause for the legendary Nubian Warrior Princesses, (elite African female warriors), led by the covert leader, Giselle, to make dynamic appearances.
 Ajeem may be born a bastard.
 But will fate redeem him as king?